-Also, it takes some planning in advance as you will need to remember the step of soaking the beans in water with a night before.
+Also, it takes some planning in advance as you will need to remember the step of soaking the beans in water the night before.

-Anyway, the next morning, discard the water and rinse them again, then place the beans in the crock pot.
+The next morning, discard the water, rinse the beans again, then place them in the crock pot.

-We will not add salt to the process, because the smoked meat is usually salty.
+We will not add salt to the recipe because smoked meat is usually very salty.

-I do not know if the legend is true or not, but Romanians believe that if you add a potato to the beans, it helps minimizing the effect on the digestive system.
+I do not know if the legend is true or not, but Romanians believe that if you add a potato to the beans, it helps to minimize the effect on the digestive system.
 Hey, whatever helps, right?

-After 4 hours check the beans, they might not be cooked yet, so leave them for another hour or so.
-This is how my beans looked like after 6 hours:
+After 4 hours, check the beans.
+They might not be cooked yet, so leave them for another hour or so.
+This is what my beans looked like after 6 hours:

 When the beans are almost cooked, start the sauce.

 Remove the bay leaves and the root vegetables.
-Carrots, parsnip and potato are coming out at this point.
+Carrots, parsnips, and potatoes are coming out at this point.
 Place them in a bowl and set them aside.

-You have two choices with them. either discard them or pure them with some salt and butter and eat them like that, or pure them and add them back to the beans if you like the sauce a little bit thicker.
+You have two choices with them.
+You can discard them, but you can pure them with some salt and butter and eat them.
+The second choice would be to pure them and add them back to the beans to make the sauce a little thicker.

 Whatever you choose, don't throw them out.
 I hate to waste food!

-Remove the meat, let it cool for few minutes, until you can handle it and place it on a cutting board.
-Remove the bones, skin and excess fat and shred the meat into bite size.
+Remove the meat, let it cool for a few minutes until you can handle it, and place it on a cutting board.
+Remove the bones, skin, and excess fat and shred the meat into bite-size.

 Add them also to the carrots and cook them.

 Add crushed garlic to the mixture and keep cooking on medium heat.
 Stir once in a while.
-Add dried tarragon, thyme, paprika, caraway seed powder, black pepper and taste for salt.
+Add dried tarragon, thyme, paprika, caraway seed powder, and black pepper, and taste for salt.

-Caraway seeds help with flatulence and digestion, and are also a good flavor for the dish.
-You don’t need to use them if you don’t like them.
+Caraway seeds help with flatulence and digestion and also add a good flavor to the dish.
+You don't need to use them if you don't like them.

-Note: Be careful with the salt, as the ham is probably over salted as well and you might end up with a very salty dish.
+Be careful with the salt, as the ham is probably over-salted as well, and you might end up with a very salty dish.

 - 1 medium to big pork shank